Clergy & Staff

 Evan and his wife, Jenny, are parents to sons Koby, Elie and Roie.
 He is an avid runner, guitar player, reader and traveler.

-Rabbi Sarah Marion
+Associate Rabbi Sarah Marion

-A Westchester, N.Y., native and Brandeis University graduate, Rabbi Marion worked as a youth educator at Temple Beth Elohim in Wellesley, Mass., before entering rabbinic school.
+A Westchester, N.Y., native and Brandeis University graduate, Sarah worked as a youth educator at Temple Beth Elohim in Wellesley, Mass., before entering rabbinic school.
 She spent several summers as a counselor and unit head at the Union for Reform Judaism’s Eisner and Crane Lake Camps, before and during her rabbinic studies at the Hebrew Union College-Jewish Institute of Religion in New York.
 Over the course of her rabbinic training, she earned her M.A. in Religious Education and completed two units of Clinical Pastoral Education while serving as a multi-faith chaplain at two New York City area hospitals.
-As a rabbinic student, Rabbi Marion served congregations in Fort Smith, Ark., Stamford and Larchmont, N.Y.
+As a rabbinic student, Sarah served congregations in Fort Smith, Ark., Stamford and Larchmont, N.Y.
 Before joining B’nai Israel, she served as assistant rabbi at Temple Oheb Shalom in Baltimore.

-Rabbi Marion and her husband, Seth, have two children, Michaela and Levi.
+Sarah and her husband, Seth, have two children, Michaela and Levi.
 She enjoys cooking, yoga and traveling.

 Cantor Scott Harris